Skip to main content

 • Executable specification: A formally defined, executable model of a system that ensures an implementation conforms to its intended design.

-• Fait accompli sortition: A cryptographic selection process that ensures fairness and verifiability when choosing validators.
+• Fait accompli sortition: A cryptographic selection process that creates a hybrid committee containing both deterministic persistent voters and randomly selected non-persistent voters, ensuring fairness and verifiability when choosing validators.

 • Freshest first: A policy for prioritizing newer blocks or transactions over older ones.

-• Haskell simulation: A parallel simulation of the Leios protocol in Haskell, used for latency measurement, event logging, and parameter tuning.
+• Haskell simulation: A high-fidelity simulation of the Leios protocol in Haskell, used for latency measurement, event logging, and parameter tuning with detailed TCP implementation.

 • Latency: The delay between the submission of a transaction and its confirmation on the blockchain.